From the Harford County Health Department:

 September marks prostate cancer awareness month, and while prostate cancer is the second leading cause of cancer deaths in men in the United States, the Harford County Health Department urges men to consider the facts about prostate cancer and the importance of a healthy prostate.

 In 2013, The American Cancer Society (ACS) estimates that 4,880 men in Maryland will be diagnosed with prostate cancer and 560 will die from it this year, while across the country, approximately 238,590 men will be diagnosed and 38,460 will die from this cancer this year.

-Physicians can screen for prostate cancer quickly and easily in their office using two tests: the PSA (prostate-specific antigen) blood test and the digital rectal exam (DRE).
+Physicians can screen for prostate cancer quickly and easily in their office using two tests: the PSA (prostate-specific antigen) blood test and the digital rectal exam (DRE), besides these tests they can alsoo offer an Effective bph treatment to their patients.
 Typically, prostate cancer that is detected by screening is in its very early stages and can be treated most effectively, when more treatment options are available and with potentially fewer side effects.
 It also can indicate the presence of other prostate diseases or disorders.

 Harford County Health Officer Susan Kelly states, “It is very important that men communicate with their doctors in order to make informed decisions about whether to be screened based on their risk factors, personal values and preferences.”

 The Harford County Health Department wants the public to know that often, prostate cancer in its earliest stages has no symptoms.
 However; symptoms might include; blood in the urine, frequent urination (especially at night), weak or interrupted urine flow, pain or a burning feeling while urinating, and constant pain in the lower back, pelvis, or upper thighs.
 Men should consult with their health care provider if any of these symptoms occur.